Skeptic-j/gcp_skill_badges_quests/Quest - Automating Infrastructure on Google Cloud with Terraform/Challenge Lab-Automating Infrastructure on Google Cloud with Terraform/Q4-Challenge-Automating Infrastructure on Google Cloud with Terraform.md

   project_id = var.project_id
 }
 ```
-then terraform init and apply to create bucket
+then `terraform init` and `terraform apply` to create bucket

-### 3.3 add terraform block to /main.tf
+### 3.3 add terraform block to /main.tf and migrate terraform state to the bucket
 ```
 terraform {
   backend "gcs" {
-    bucket  = "PARSE GIVEN BUCKET NAME"
-    prefix  = "terraform/state"
+    bucket  = "<REPLACE WITH GIVEN BUCKET NAME>" prefix  = "terraform/state"
   }
 }
 ```
-### 3.4 terraform init -migrate-state and yes to change tf state to GCS bucket
+Then run command `terraform init -migrate-state` and `yes` to change tf state to GCS bucket.

 ---
-### 4.1 modify resource on "tf-instance-1" at /modules/instances/instances.tf
+### 4.1 modify resource on "tf-instance-1" at /modules/instances/instances.tf as follows:
 ```
 resource "google_compute_instance" "tf-instance-1" {
   name         = "tf-instance-1"